utmM/Mean-Reversion-Neural-Network-for-Stock/README.md

 # MeanReversionNeuralNetowrkPredictingStockIndex

+■ Abstruct ■

 An example of processing input data from row data of stock index.
-This repo explains a way of predicting stock price direction by a Neural Network machine larning.
-Additionally, also shows some application to develop iOS App through AWS cloud.
+Then explains a way of predicting the direction of stock price by a simple Neural Network.
+Additionally, shows some applications to develop an iOS App through the AWS cloud.

-■ Abstruct ■
-  ... making ...

 ■ Contents ■

   1. Data Proccesing
-  2. Custamize tha input data and Machine Larning
+  2. Enphasize the inputs and Machine Learning
   3. Prediction and Interpretation
   4. AWS and iOS Application